 Pesticide Certification and Business Registration

-The New York State Department of Environmental Conservation is the state agency that regulates pesticides and is responsible for compliance assistance, public outreach activities and enforcement of State pesticide laws.
+The New York State Department of Environmental Conservation (Department) is the state agency that regulates pesticides and is responsible for compliance assistance, public outreach activities and enforcement of State pesticide laws.

 The Division of Materials Management develops standards and criteria for pesticide applicator certification and certification renewal; designs and administers applicator examinations; and recommends/develops standards for applicator training courses.

 Individuals are certified as commercial pesticide applicators, commercial pesticide technicians and private pesticide applicators.
 The type of applications that a person may perform is dependent on the applicator's certification.
 The pesticide applicator requirements are explained in detail in Title 6 of the Official Compilation of Codes, Rules and Regulations of the State of New York Part 325 Application of Pesticides.
-You may view the list of New York State certified pesticide applicators, technicians and aquatic anti-fouling paint applicators including recertification dates in PDF (1.87 MB), sorted by the applicators' last name - this file is updated regularly.

 Each business location offering, advertising or providing the services of commercial application of pesticides either entirely or as part of the business, and each agency that applies pesticides, must also register with the Department.
 A definition of agency and other business registration requirements are contained in 6 NYCRR Part 325.